 * Ask people what specifically concerns them about a specific course of action: “What do you think will happen if implement this?”

 * If concerns are based on a misperception or misunderstanding, review and, if necessary, explain the true facts.

 * Balance the advantages and risks of each approach.

-* Ask the members of the team what level of risk it is willing to accept for the common good of the company, group, or country.
+* Clarify with the members of the team what level of risk they are willing to accept for the common good of the company, group, country or world.

 Final Comments on Consensus for the Common Good:

 * Consensus is one of the most powerful team skills.
 Members who understand how to reach consensus find that decisions are fully supported and implemented.
 What’s more, members believe in the group’s decision because the team has examined each facet of the problem and, through discussion, has finally seen the best way to proceed, given the circumstances.

 * Remember, compromise implies half-heated agreement.
 There is doubt, lingering disagreement and the potential for second-guessing the decision, especially if the results are less than expected.

 * The consensus process works when team members take the time to share perceptions about a decision and what it means to them.
 Everyone must be given a chance to describe how they see the issues.
 Only after these initial viewpoints are clear can the team proceed to identify areas of agreement and disagreement.